-Once my 8-month-old grandson learned to crawl, his determination was incredible.
+My 8-month-old grandson gave me some insight on this question.
+Once he learned to crawl, his determination to get where he was headed was incredible.
 Nothing was going to keep him from getting to his destination.

-Each morning, just after waking up, he made a circuit around the living room’s perimeter, a veritable obstacle course.
-First, he inched under the coffee table, then maneuvered over a stack of pillows, crawled between the wall and an end table and finally ventured across the tiled floor on bare knees.
+Each morning, he made a circuit around the perimeter of the living room, which was like a mini-challenge course.
+He army-crawled under the coffee table, maneuvered over a stack of pillows, squeezed between the wall and an end table and finally ventured across the tiled floor on bare knees.

 The obstacles slowed him but they never stopped him from moving forward.

-While my grandmomma instinct was to help him when it looked too hard, his parents watched patiently, letting him struggle until he had moved through each barrier.
+While my grandmomma instinct was to help him when it looked too hard, his parents watched patiently (and proudly!), letting him struggle until he had triumphed over each barrier.

 Because here’s what obstacles often do to me.

 Some obstacles loom so large they make me feel weak and depleted just looking at them.
-They seem oversized and overcomplicated and I feel stuck before I’ve even started to deal with them.
+They appear oversized and overcomplicated and I feel stuck before I can even get off go to deal with them.

 Some obstacles make me feel foolish, second guessing whether I should even be on this path.
 I stepped way out in faith to follow you, God, and now this, I think.
 Look how others are making it to their destination so easily and quickly.
 I ought to just cut my losses and turn around right here.